 - May Enhance Water Retention

-Amino acids, used in conjunction with other ingredients, plump the skin by helping boost moisture.
-It is believed that amino acids, when used with hyaluronic acid, may help fight the signs of aging (7).
+Amino acids, used in conjunction with other ingredients like glycerin and hyaluronic acid, plump the skin by helping boost moisture (7).
+It is believed that amino acids, when used with hyaluronic acid, may help fight the signs of aging (8).

 - Help Build Collagen